Last updated on March 10, 2022 by Wandering our World

 This island is often referred to as ‘The Heart of Hawaii’, and ‘The Gathering Place’, and it’s definitely at the heart of things to do!

 As most people in Hawaii live on O’ahu, we’ve found this island is packed with things to do, activities, and kid-friendly places.
 Hawaii’s capital of Honolulu is here too.
-And all of that is why it makes our list of best Hawaiian islands for families.
+And all of that is why it makes our list of best island in Hawaii for kids.

 Other water-based activities on O’ahu include swimming with dolphins at Dolphin Quest which is based in the Kahala Hotel and Resort complex.
 They offer a Family Swim Program, which is a private experience for up to six people that allows you to do things at your own pace as a family, and without having to share the experience with strangers.